 Gorilla Trekking in Mgahinga Gorilla Means Trekking in the Virunga Volcanoes replicating what your trekking would be like in Rwanda at a savings of a minimum of $900.
 You can Trek Gorillas in both Mgahinga Gorilla and Bwindi Forest on a four or five day Safari.

 The rare and endangered golden monkeys can only be visited in Rwanda and Uganda are found in Mgahinga Gorilla Park.
 You can combine gorilla tracking along with golden monkey tracking.

 They are a sub-species of the blue monkey and are found in the bamboo forests of the Virunga Volcanoes.
 Mgahinga Gorilla Park presents a golden opportunity to track the golden monkeys of Mgahinga Gorilla Park.
-Next, to the tracking of the mountain gorillas in Mgahinga Gorilla Park there is also is tracking of the Golden Monkeys – seeing these beautiful primates bantering about is a sight to see and most enjoyable for the visitors to the park.
+Next to the tracking of the mountain gorillas in Mgahinga Gorilla Park.
+Golden Monkey Trekking is there is also is the tracking of the Golden Monkeys.
+Seeing these beautiful primates bantering about is a sight to behold and most enjoyable for the visitors to the park.

 Golden Monkey Habituation Experience: More time with the Golden Monkeys

 Birding – Mgahinga Gorilla National Park:

 The fantastic thing about this park is that you can combine all kinds of activities here, including the climbing of 3 majestic Virunga Volcanoes, called locally the Mufumbiro Mountains, which means the mountains that cook.